e-honceriu/BotX/README.md

 ## 3. Build and Run the Bot

+- Note that this might take a while if it is the first time you are running it.

+### **Linux/macOS**

 - In the root directory of the project, run the following commands to load the environment variables, build the Docker image (if not already built) and start the bot.
-- Note that this might take a while if it is the first time you are running it.

     ```bash
     source .env
+    docker compose up --build
+    ```

+### **Windows**

+- Windows does not support `source .env`, so you need a batch script to load environment variables, you can use `env.bat` provided in the root directory of the repository.
+- `env.bat` reads the `.env` file and sets the environment variables for the session.

+    ```bash
+    call env.bat
     docker compose up --build
     ```